quadraf/DXulator/README.md

 For the example Supertramp.SFZ you have to unzip in the "Work" folder of DXulator.

 1. unzip DXulator3.zip and install the DXulator.msi file.
-2. unzip DXulator.zip and replace the updated DXulator.exe file in the installer map.
+2. unzip DXulator_update.zip and replace the DXulator.exe file in the folder where you installed DXulator.
 3. Enjoy the sound creative possibilities of DXulator!